 The Roaring 20s are back!
 As we enter 2020, the year of perfect vision, it is a great time to reflect on the lessons learned in 2019 and how we can use those to visualize our goals and dreams for a perfect 2020.
 Here are the top five lessons we learned in 2019 that will help shape marketing for 2020 and beyond.

 Content marketing can never be successful if you don’t have a plan for what you hope to achieve.
 Is your school district engaging with parents through social media on a regular – if not daily – basis?
 How do you keep in touch with community members who aren’t a part of your district through social media?

 Every year, Shutterstock – a licensed footage, photography and music company based in New York City – releases a report of the top trends in creative design.
 Based on billions of image, video and music downloads from customers across the globe, Shutterstock’s most recent report was released this January and provided valuable insight into what will be this year’s most popular design and advertising choices.

 American literary giant Ralph Waldo Emerson once said, “A great man is always willing to be little.”
 I couldn’t agree more with Emerson’s simple and focused assertion that the application of a humble attitude is both a necessary and foundational character trait for those who are charged with leading others.

-Ever since the popularization of social media platforms, crisis management and public relations have been forced to adapt to the three-headed giant of Twitter, Facebook and Instagram.
+Ever since the popularization of social media began taking hold in the early 2000s, public relations teams have been forced to adapt to the three-headed giant of Twitter, Facebook and Instagram.